Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Excitation creation

-where $T_{v_0v_2}^{g_1}$ acts on an arbitrary string whose endpoints are denoted by $v_0$ and $v_2$.
-We choose the string to be $\left(v_0,v_1,v_2\right)$ and use the connecting rule Eq.~(\ref{eq_T_connect}) of $T_L^g$ to obtain the second line in the above equation.
 We can keep constructing operators that involve more edges.
-Generally, the connecting rule of $L_{M_{\alpha}}^{h}$ is given by
+Generally, the \textit{connecting rule} of $L_{M_{\alpha}}^{h}$ is given by

 where $M_\alpha$ is obtained by cutting one more edge $v_pv_{p}^{\prime}$ than $M_{\alpha-1}$ and $T_{v_0v_p}^{g}$ acts on an arbitrary string with endpoints $v_0$ and $v_p$.
 The vertices $v_0$ and $v_p$ live on the direct part, and the vertex $v_{p}^{\prime}$ lives on the dual part.
-If $v_0=v_p$, then the term $T_{v_0v_p}^{g}$ is defined as $\delta_{g,e}$, which means that Eq.~(\ref{eq_L_connect1}) now becomes
+If $v_0=v_p$, then the term $T_{v_0v_p}^{g}$ is defined as $\delta_{g, e}$, which means that Eq.~(\ref{eq_L_connect1}) now becomes

-We further provide the connecting rule of two operators $L_{M}^{h}$ and $ L_{M^{\prime}}^{\bar{g}hg}$ from Eq.~(\ref{eq_L_connect1}):
+We further provide the \textit{connecting rule} of two operators $L_{M}^{h}$ and $ L_{M^{\prime}}^{\bar{g}hg}$ from Eq.~(\ref{eq_L_connect1}):

 where $M$ and $M^{\prime}$ are two membranes whose direct parts start at $v_0$ and $v_p$ respectively.
-The direct parts of the two membranes have no overlap, but the boundaries of dual parts have overlap.
-That is the case that the dual parts of $M$ and $M^{\prime}$ do not cut the same edges.
-The direct parts of $M$ and $M^{\prime}$ can always be chosen to satisfy that they share the common boundary and do not overlap in a finite area, see Fig.~\ref{fig_connect1_L} as an example.
-To construct $L_{M}^{h}$ and $L_{M^{\prime}}^{h}$, we start by acting $L_{h}^{\pm}$ on $v_0v_0^{\prime}$ and $v_pv_p^{\prime}$ respectively.
+The two membranes $M$ and $M^{\prime}$ do not overlap with each other but share a common boundary.
+Their dual parts do not cut the same edges, and their direct parts can always be chosen to share the same common boundary without overlapping in area, see Fig.~\ref{fig_connect1_L} as an example.
+To construct $L_{M}^{h}$ and $L_{M^{\prime}}^{h}$, we start by acting $L_{h}^{\pm}$ on $v_0v_0^{\prime}$ and $v_pv_p^{\prime}$.

+By using Eq.~(\ref{eq_L_connect2}), we can create any open membrane operator that violates all plaquette terms along the boundary of the dual part of $M$.
+Specifically, as shown in Appendix~\ref{ap2.5}, the operator $L_M^{c}$ commutes with the plaquette term $B_{p}$ when the plaquette $p$ lies on the bulk of $M$.
+However, when $p$ lies on the boundary of $M$, we have the relation $B_{p} L_M^{c} = \delta_{c,e}L_M^{c} B_{p}$ (this relation can be understood as a special case of Eq.~(\ref{eq_B29})), which is analogous to the commutation relations for string operators in Eqs.~(\ref{eq_32}) and~(\ref{eq_33}).
+Consequently, acting $L_M^{c}$ on the ground state creates a state where the plaquette terms on the boundary have eigenvalue $0$ instead of $+1$, indicating the presence of loop excitations.
+More precisely, for any boundary plaquette $p$, one finds $B_{p} L_M^{c}\ket{\mathrm{GS}} = 0$, meaning that $L_M^{c}\ket{\mathrm{GS}}$ is an eigenstate of $B_{p}$ with eigenvalue $0$ when $c \ne e$.